“Project Coffee”

 The book is particularly valuable for professionals who want to:

-The content is structured to be accessible to readers with varying levels of technical expertise, from beginners to advanced practitioners in project management.
+The content is structured to be accessible to readers with varying levels of technical expertise, from beginners to advanced project management practitioners.

 You can buy your copy of the book on Amazon